Skip to content

 You will need to make sure Anaconda is completely removed from your environment prior to the install.
 If you have Anaconda initialized in your account, see the code block on our Anaconda page under Removing Anaconda From Your Environment --> Temporary Removal.

 To install Seurat and SeuratDisk, you'll need to be in an interactive terminal session and not in an RStudio session.
-Once your installation is successful, it is possible to load these modules in RStudio.
-More details are provided below.
+Once your installation is successful, it is possible to load these modules in RStudio using the method described here.

 > install.packages("Seurat")